If you're part of a large company you may struggle to process, track, report-on and audit your onboarding activities. Find out about a better way!

 Most of the Office 365 onboarding workflows are simple.
 Setting up reports is easy.
 Your team already knows the PowerShell CLI.

 Even if this were less developer-friendly, the problem still wouldn't be the complexity of the technology.
 You run a team of problem solvers.
 You're used to complexity.
-The challenge comes from the non-automated work associated with distributing change seamlessly across your organization.
+The major Office 365 migration challenge comes from the non-automated work associated with distributing change seamlessly across your organization.